rasterio/rasterio/docs/cli.rst

 A TIFF created by spatially-unaware image processing software like Photoshop or Imagemagick can be turned into a GeoTIFF by editing these metadata items.

-You can set or change a dataset's coordinate reference system to, e.g., EPSG:3857 (Web Mercator),
+For example, you can set or change a dataset's coordinate reference system to Web Mercator (EPSG:3857),

 .. code-block:: console